ministryofjustice/security-guidance/docs/remote-working.md

 For these reasons:

--   **Do not:** Use public wifi or internet services for MoJ business.
+-   **Do:** Avoid using public wifi or internet services for MoJ business.
--   **Do not:** Connect MoJ equipment to public wifi or internet services.
+-   **Do:** Avoid connecting MoJ equipment to public wifi or internet services.

 If you need network access, but cannot connect to an MoJ network or home broadband service: